ADRIAN LIU

 adrian.liu at rutgers.edu | [cv] | [philpeople]

 I'm a PhD candidate at Rutgers Philosophy.
 My committee is Juan Comesaña, Ted Sider, Liz Camp, Andy Egan, and Kevin Dorst (MIT).
 My interests are in epistemology and metaphysics, especially on accuracy, higher-order uncertainty, and conceptual change.
-My dissertation is about meaning and evidence, and their relevance for social philosophy.

 Teaching:

-1. Buddhism (Winter 2025)
+1. Buddhist Philosophy (Winter 2025)

 2. Logic, Reasoning, and Persuasion (Fall 2025)